My Old School (song): Background and content

-Content
+Lyrics

-The song's lyrics tell the story of a May 1969 drug bust at Bard College in Dutchess County, New York, referred to in the lyrics by its location, Annandale.
-The singer vows he will never go back to the college until "California tumbles into the sea".
-The song also makes a reference to the Wolverine rail service, which stopped at Rhinecliff, New York, near to Bard College, the alma mater of Donald Fagen and Walter Becker.
+The song's lyrics tell the story of a May 1969 drug bust at Bard College in Annandale-on-Hudson, New York, while Becker and Fagen were students there.
+The song also makes a reference to the Wolverine rail service, which stopped in nearby Rhinecliff, New York.
+The song recounts how a female acquaintance betrayed them to "Daddy Gee" (G. Gordon Liddy, then a local prosecutor).